Are you building a New Home, Shouse, or Shed w/Living Quarters?

-Some municipalities require town board approval.
+Some municipalities require town board approval for your home.
 Some municipalities have comprehensive town plans that must be taken into consideration.
-You are required to get town board approval if you are building in the Town of Maiden Rock or the Town of Spring Lake.
+(For example, you are required to get town board approval if you are building in the Town of Maiden Rock.)
+Some areas are under municipal zoning.

 Your licensed plumber will apply to the county in which you are building in unless you are connecting to village or city sewer.
 In that case, you will contact the Village/City Administrator.

-7. Certified Survey Map (CSM) or Plat Map & Site Plan
+4. Certified Survey Map (CSM) or Plat Map

-Your certified survey map or plat map (which can be obtained from the County) should show the setbacks for the property as well as any easements or pre-platted driveways.
+Your certified survey map or plat map (which can be obtained from the Register of Deeds at the County) should show the setbacks for the property as well as any easements or pre-platted driveways.
 We do not want the house stake out plan.
-We want the official map showing setbacks.
-If this is not available, than a copy of an email from the county you are located in listing the setbacks will suffice.
+We want the official document recorded at the County showing setbacks.
+If this is not available, than a copy of an email from zoning administrator you are located in listing the setbacks will suffice.

-In addition to the CSM or Plat map, a site plan is required.
 This should detail house placement, any other structure locations, the well location, septic area, drainage easements, property easements, driveway location, utility placement and any other pertinent information.
 All distances must be clearly labeled to determine if setbacks are met.
-This includes distances from the new house to any roads, lot lines, well, septic, driveway, easements and any other other structures You may also show # 8 Erosion Control on this site map
+This includes distances from the new house to any roads, lot lines, well, septic, driveway, easements and any other other structures You may also show Erosion Control on this site map (See below.)

 Complete the RESCheck Compliance documentation to submit with your building application and other documents.
 You will need to supply a copy of the IECC report AND a copy of the Heating Equipment Sizing Summary or the UDC 2009 report.
 Note: Pierce and St Croix Counties are located in Zone 6.